eQosys/Qrawlr/README.md

 # Qrawlr

 Qrawlr is a simple text crawler that can be used to build syntax trees from (binary) text.
-It is currently written in Python but will be ported to C++ and [QINP](https://github.com/eQosys/QINP) when it is more mature.
+It is currently written in Python and C++ but will be ported to [QINP](https://github.com/eQosys/QINP).

 View the [documentation](./docs/README.md) for more information.